LT-IntroToAI-SY2526/assignment-0-patrickn3419/writeup.md

 **What aspect of AI are you most excited to learn about this year?
 Explain why.**

-I'm really excited to learn python
+I'm really excited to learn python and become more familiar with coding as a skill.
+I am the most excited to learn about the code behind AI and how I can use this knowledge on my own.

 ---